Multi-Touch Collaboration Wall: Use on CNN

-The "Magic Map" was parodied in the October 23, 2008 episode of Saturday Night Live Weekend Update Thursday, with Fred Armisen using it to move states around where they don't belong and made Michigan bounce.
-John King commented later that he could perform that act as well.
-The "Map" was also parodied on the November 18, 2008 episode of The Daily Show with Jon Stewart, with a presumably omnipotent King using it to stalk, and eventually imprison, correspondent John Oliver.
-And a Bud Light "drinkability" commercial spoofs the magic map technology.
+The Magic Map was parodied in the October 23, 2008 episode of Saturday Night Live Weekend Update Thursday, with Fred Armisen using it to comically rearrange states.
+King commented later that he could perform that act as well.
+The Map was also parodied on the November 18, 2008 episode of The Daily Show with Jon Stewart, with a presumably omnipotent King using it to stalk, and eventually imprison, correspondent John Oliver.
+A Bud Light "drinkability" commercial also spoofs the Magic Map technology.

 Use on CNN-News 18

 It was used for the Lok Sabha Elections in India by CNN-News18.